davidindub/designland/README.md

 - Unapproved Resources (submissions not yet visible on the site ready for screening)
 - User List (a list of all registered users on the site)
 - Django Admin Panel (a link to the Django Administration Panel)

+### Directory & Categories

+The list of design resources.
+Directory lists all resources, while Categories lets users sort by tag.

+Users can sort the list by newest, oldest or most up-voted.

+The list page is also used for seeing all the resources a user has added via their profile.

 ### Register / Login